aaronseq12/DiabetesPredictionTool/README.md

 About me:
 My name is Aaron Sequeira, I am currently pursuing my Btech in Information Technology from Manipal University Jaipur, where I am building a solid foundation in various facets of the field.
 My keen interest spans several domains, including Full stack web development, Cloud Computing with a focus on AWS, Data Analytics and Machine Learning.

-Since I have enrolled in the course of foundation of data science
+Since I have enrolled in the course of foundation of data science, with the help of my professor, I had received the assignment to compelete a research paper by the end of the semester
 ### Problem :

 Diabetes is a chronic (long-lasting) health condition that affects how your body turns food into energy.
 Your body breaks down most of the food you eat into sugar (glucose) and releases it into your bloodstream.
 When your blood sugar goes up, it signals your pancreas to release insulin.